Updated October 20, 2020

 It’s very important that you know what kind of pasture the sheep are browsing on.
 Certain plants are toxic to sheep, and you need to ensure that any dangerous plants are removed from the pasture before a sheep is allowed to roam there.
 Even common ornamental plants like rhododendrons can be fatal to them.
 A local governmental agricultural department should be able to tell you what regional plants you need to protect sheep from.
 You also should not let a sheep graze on a high concentration of alfalfa pasture, as it is very rich in calcium and protein and can lead to urinary calculi and bloat, both of which are life-threatening conditions.
 If sheep graze on clover or (as previously not recommended,) alfalfa pasture and it rains, you should not allow them out to graze as wet clover and alfalfa can lead to bloat as well.

-Ideally, the outdoor space should consist of mixed grasses such as rye or orchard, a very small amount of legumes, and red or white clover.
+Sheep pastures should consist primarily of mixed grasses with a smaller percentage of legumes (such as clover).
+Your local cooperative extension office should be able to recommend a seed mix for your residents that will grow well in your area, but if you care for male sheep residents, be sure to ask about a pasture mix that is suitable for neutered males, as some forages may increase the risk of urinary calculi.
 Pay close attention to the quality of the pasture and ensure it is can adequately sustain your sheep residents and supplement with grass hay if needed.
 If they’re relying wholly on pasture for their nutrition, a sheep needs at least 8 hours of grazing time per day.
 Sheep can fairly quickly strip a grassy area down to the dirt, which can lead to muddy conditions.
 If a sheep’s pasture is consistently muddy, make sure to provide ample space for the sheep to keep their feet dry.
 Chronically dirty feet can lead to foot infections.
 You should also have a shady area in their outdoor enclosure that they can access on the hotter days of the year.
 If there is landscaping at your sanctuary that you don’t want to be eaten, you should make sure to fence sheep away from them, because they are quite adept at defoliating all kinds of plant life!

 Ideally, you should have two different pastures for sheep, so you can let one regenerate while the other one is in use.
 This way, it will never get too muddy or barren for the sheep, and can lower the chances of sheep getting infected by internal parasites.
 Another way to prevent sheep parasites is to allow the sheep to graze on pasture with equines, or another species not affected by sheep parasites, or to let them graze on a pasture that has regenerated after being grazed upon by one of those species- goats don’t count because they share many parasites as sheep including the dangerous Barber Pole Worm.